2sayle/USB_Dongle_KiCad/README.md

 - [ULPI Interface](http://ww1.microchip.com/downloads/en/DeviceDoc/334x.pdf)
 - [USB ESD Protection](https://www.st.com/resource/en/datasheet/usbulc6-2m6.pdf)

+Note: Datasheet are also available by selecting a component and pressing 'D' key, in KiCad schematics editor.

 ## Contact

 Provide contact information for the project maintainer(s), such as an email address or links to relevant websites or social media profiles.